silx-kit/silx-training/software_engineering/3_Virtualenv/index.rst

     $ which python
     /home/arthur/.virtualenvs/venv1/bin/python

-More than 20 commands available
+Run a program that depends on a particular environment:

 .. code-block:: shell

-    $ pew help
+    $ pew in venv2 myscript.py

+More than 20 commands available:

+*help, inall, show, rm, cp, rename, mktmpenv, lssitepackages, restore, wipeenv, mkproject* ...

 ----